ClementTsang/bottom/README.md

 # If required, update Rust on the stable channel
 rustup update stable

+cargo install bottom --locked

+# Alternatively, --locked may be omitted if you wish to not used locked dependencies:
 cargo install bottom

-# Alternatively, --locked may be required due to how cargo install works
-cargo install bottom --locked
 ```

 ### Arch Linux